 For large, complex or long-running requests we recommend using the 'asynchronous' query option if your client permits it.
 This allows your query to run in the background without your client blocking or timing out, and will save the results on the server for a period of time (currently 24 hours) for you to collect.
 In TOPCAT this is accomplished by selecting the 'Asynchronous' mode in the Enter Query window.

 ivo://nci.org.au/skymapper/tap.
 Synchronous and asynchonous queries of up to 1 million rows can be made to the

 tap/async/ endpoints, respectively.
-The results of asynchronous queries are currently held on the server for one week unless deleted earlier by the client.
+The results of asynchronous queries are currently held on the server for 24 hours from the time of query submission, unless deleted earlier by the user.
 A full description of manipulating asynchronous TAP jobs through the Universal Worker Service (UWS) is beyond the scope of this documentation, but is discusssed in Section 5 of the TAP standard.

 You can view all available table metadata (in XML format) at the

 or directly query the